apache/tajo/tajo-docs/src/main/sphinx/index/how_to_use.rst

 .. note::

-     Once index scan is enabled, Tajo currently always performs index scan regardless of its efficiency.
-You should set this option when the expected number of retrieved tuples is sufficiently small.
+     Once index scan is enabled, Tajo will perform 'index scan' if possible.
+In some cases, it may cause performance degradation.
+If you always want to get better performance, you should either enable or disable 'index scan' according to selectivity.
+Usually, the performance gain of index will increase when the selectivity is low.

 ---------------------------
 3. Index backup and restore